 Intensive Outpatient Program

 This is a type of treatment that focuses on helping people overcome their addictions to this powerful opioid pain medication by providing them with comprehensive support and care.
-These programs typically involve a combination of group counseling, individual therapy sessions, and other evidence-based approaches to addiction recovery.
+Intensive outpatient programs in Oregon typically involve a combination of group counseling, individual therapy sessions, and other evidence-based approaches to addiction recovery.
 They are designed to help patients make positive changes in their lives and learn healthier coping skills, so that they can enjoy a drug-free lifestyle in the long term.
 If you or someone you love is struggling with codeine addiction, an intensive outpatient program may be the right treatment option for you.

 Aftercare

-An aftercare program is a set of resources and services that provide ongoing support to individuals who are recovering from an addiction to this opioid pain medication.
+An aftercare rehab program is a set of resources and services that provide ongoing support to individuals who are recovering from an addiction to this opioid pain medication.
 These programs typically include regular meetings with a counselor or therapist, as well as access to educational resources about the risks and consequences associated with codeine abuse.
 Some aftercare programs may also include participation in peer support groups or alternative therapies, such as yoga or meditation.